laninsky/ambigoos_into_structure/README.md

 structure.txt: As for the above file, but without the headers i.e. ready to plug straight into structure.

 # How to run it
-In your folder of fasta alignments for each locus, create a file called proportion which has the proportion of missing data you wish to allow e.g.
+In your folder of fasta alignments for each locus, create a file called proportion which has the proportion of complete data you want i.e. (1 - the amount of missing data you want to allow) e.g.
 ```
 0.8
 ```